SSWConsulting/SSW.Rules.Content/rules/avoid-micro-jargon/rule.md

 ```

 :::bad
-You might think this is fun - John and Dave might even think so too - but the meaning here is completely unclear
+Bad example - You might think this is fun - John and Dave might even think so too - but the meaning here is completely unclear
 :::

 For instance, if nicknames are used ironically (think of “Little John” from Robin Hood), it’s possible that `LittleDavify` actually decompresses messages while `BigJohnify` compresses them.
 Did you spot the word "respectively" at the end of the first sentence?
 Anyone “in the know” might understand this, but it demands unique insider knowledge and risks being both unprofessional and confusing.